-Last week saw the newest full-year earnings release from Agilent Technologies, Inc. (NYSE:A), an important milestone in the company's journey to build a stronger business.
-Revenues of US$5.2b were in line with forecasts, although statutory earnings per share (EPS) came in below expectations at US$3.37, missing estimates by 3.6%.
+Investors in Agilent Technologies, Inc. (NYSE:A) had a good week, as its shares rose 3.6% to close at US$81.08 following the release of its annual results.
+It looks like the results were a bit of a negative overall.
+While revenues of US$5.2b were in line with analyst predictions, earnings were less than expected, missing estimates by 3.6% to hit US$3.37 per share.
 Following the result, analysts have updated their earnings model, and it would be good to know whether they think there's been a strong change in the company's prospects, or if it's business as usual.
-We thought readers would find it interesting to see analysts' latest (statutory) post-earnings forecasts for next year.
+With this in mind, we've gathered the latest forecasts to see what analysts are expecting for next year.

 It can be useful to take a broader overview by seeing how analyst forecasts compare, both to the Agilent Technologies's past performance and to peers in the same market.
-It's clear from the latest estimates that Agilent Technologies's rate of growth is expected to accelerate meaningfully, with forecast 7.3% revenue growth noticeably faster than its historical growth of 5.7%p.a. over the past five years.
-Other similar companies in the industry (with analyst coverage) are also forecast to grow their revenue at 7.8% per year.
+It's clear from the latest estimates that Agilent Technologies's rate of growth is expected to accelerate meaningfully, with forecast 7.4% revenue growth noticeably faster than its historical growth of 5.7%p.a. over the past five years.
+Compare this with other companies in the same market, which are forecast to grow their revenue 7.6% next year.
 Agilent Technologies is expected to grow at about the same rate as its market, so it's not clear that we can draw any conclusions from its growth relative to competitors.

 The Bottom Line

-Even so, the longer term trajectory of the business is much more important for the value creation of shareholders.
+With that in mind, we wouldn't be too quick to come to a conclusion on Agilent Technologies.
+Long-term earnings power is much more important than next year's profits.
 We have forecasts for Agilent Technologies going out to 2024, and you can see them free on our platform here.

 You can also view our analysis of Agilent Technologies's balance sheet, and whether we think Agilent Technologies is carrying too much debt, for free on our platform here.